Born in Sri Lanka Priyantha’s early childhood is marked by memories of the Sri Lankan Civil War…

 Our family decided to locate to the East of Sri Lanka which soon became a breeding ground for terrorism and the war escalated.
 On many occasions my brother and I were forced into hiding for fear of persecution and kidnapping by the terrorist movement or the military forces.
 I remember how my mother would ask us to hide underneath the bed and to keep quiet until the terrorists movement or the military forces left the area.’

 After finally receiving word their Visa application was approved, the family settled in Melbourne in 1986 and began to slowly rebuild their life.

 Priyantha has gone on to marry and have three beautiful children.
 He has started and continues to run a business in the cosmetics industry and the opportunities presented to him in Australia have been rewarding and enriching.

 It’s now time for Priyantha to fulfil another dream with the development of the Akira Grateful brand.
 Reflecting on the many organisations who welcomed his family to Australia, providing hope, friendship and support, Priyantha’s aim is to ‘Pay It Forward’ and give back to those less fortunate with the Akira Grateful brand.
 The ‘Give Back’ program will support charitable organisations supporting those affected by cancer, homelessness, refugee status, and poverty worldwide.

 All Akira Grateful products are made locally in Australia and are free from nasties like Parabens and Sulfates.

 Our fragrances are derived from natural scents inspired by Priyantha’s homeland

-of Sri Lanka – Gota Kola and Cinnamon Leaf, Lemon Myrtle and Lemongrass,
+of Sri Lanka – Gota Kola, Cinnamon, Lemon Myrtle, Lemongrass,

 The word ‘Akira’ in Priyantha’s native language means ‘to have graceful strength’ and also ‘Akira’ represents the first or middle initials of the family, Alicia, Keith, Ingrid, Rajkumar, Ashlyn.